How to Care for Your Cast Iron

 You can create and maintain the seasoning and even re-season if necessary meaning that your cookware will usually outlive cookware that has chemical non-stick coatings.

-Cleaning your Cast Iron
+How to Clean your Cast Iron

 We recommend hand washing after each use with warm water.
 You don’t have to use soap to clean your cast iron but if you have a stubborn bit of food that won’t come off you can wash with mild soapy water.